mbakholdina/lib-tcpdump-processing/README.md

 ## `extract-packets`

-This script parses `.pcapng` tcpdump trace file captured at a receiver side, saves the output in `.csv` format nearby the original file, extracts packets of interest and saves the obtained dataframe in `.csv` format nearby the original file.
+This script parses `.pcapng` tcpdump trace file, saves the output in `.csv` format nearby the original file, extracts packets of interest and saves the obtained dataframe in `.csv` format nearby the original file.

 Usage:
 ```